>

 I Sing of a Maiden That Is Makeless

-Shirley Collins sang the carol I Sing of a Maiden That Is Makeless on her 1974 Topic album, Adieu to Old England.
-This was also included in her anthology Fountain of Snow.
-She recorded it again with the Young Tradition for their album The Holly Bears the Crown.
-This recording was also included in her anthology Within Sound.
+Shirley Collins sang the fifteenth-century English carol I Sing of a Maiden That Is Makeless in 1974 on her Topic album, Adieu to Old England.
+This was also included in 1992 on her anthology Fountain of Snow and in 2006 on the Free Reed anthology Midwinter.
+She recorded it again in 1969 with the Young Tradition for their album The Holly Bears the Crown that was finally released on Fledg’ling in 1995.
+This recording was also included in 2000 on her Fledg’ling anthology Within Sound.
 A.L.
 Lloyd noted on the first album:

 The text of what The Oxford Book of Carols calls “this famous little classic” comes from the Sloane Manuscript of the first half of the fifteenth century.
 The Oxford Book goes on: “If ever there was a tune, it has been lost.”
 Many composers have had a go at setting it.
 This tune and arrangement is by Dolly Collins.